 - Cover windows that receive morning or afternoon sun with drapes, shades, or awnings.
 Consider making temporary window reflectors, such as aluminum foil-covered cardboard, to place between windows and drapes.

-- Consider purchasing a window air conditioner and insulation before a heat wave starts.
+- Consider purchasing a window air conditioner and insulation before a heatwave starts.
 Use attic fans to remove your home’s heat.
-If temperatures are above 95 degrees outside, do not use electric fans as they could increase risk of heat-related illness.
+If temperatures are above 95 degrees outside, do not use electric fans as they could increase the risk of heat-related illness.

 - Taking a cool bath and staying hydrated can help you stay cool when temperatures increase indoors.